pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 ### What is Splunk Enterprise?

 **Splunk Enterprise** is a powerful Security Information and Event Management (SIEM) platform that collects, indexes, and correlates machine-generated data from various sources in real time.
 It provides a web-based interface for searching, monitoring, and analyzing log data, making it an industry-standard tool for threat detection and incident response.
+### What is Splunk Forwarder?
+**Splunk Universal Forwarder** is a lightweight log collection agent installed on endpoint systems to collect and forward machine data to Splunk Enterprise for centralized monitoring and analysis.
+In this project, Splunk Universal Forwarder was installed on the Ubuntu victim machine to monitor system log files and securely send the generated logs to the Splunk Enterprise server running on Windows.
+It plays a crucial role in real-time log forwarding and enables continuous security event monitoring within the SIEM environment.

 ### Why is SIEM Monitoring Important?